JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 [//]: # (title: Images and resources)

-> This page describes the new revamped version of the resource library available since Compose Multiplatform 1.6.0-beta01.
->
-{type="note"}

 Compose Multiplatform provides a special library and a Gradle plugin support for accessing resources in common code across all supported platforms.
 Resources are static content, such as images, fonts, and strings, that you can use from your application.